-People with good emotional health are aware usually aware.
+People with good emotional health are usually aware of many things.
 They are aware of their thoughts, feelings and behaviors.
 They have developed healthy ways to cope with the stress of life.
 They feel good about themselves and have healthy relationships.

 However, many things that happen in your life can disrupt your emotional health and lead to strong feelings of sadness, stress or anxiety.
 “Good” changes can be just as stressful as “bad” changes.
 These things include: